New York Construction Accident Lawyer

 Construction Accidents in New York City

 Statistics from the New York City Department of Buildings show that construction accidents, especially fatalities, are on the rise.
 In 2014, construction accident fatalities more than doubled compared to the previous year.
 There were eight fatalities in 2014.
+In such situation you need to quickly contact a construction accident lawyer in NYC.

 Statistics over the last few years have also consistently shown that construction sites are not getting any safer.